franz-starke/TourneyLab/README.md

 Frontend runs at `http://localhost:5173` \
 Backend runs at `http://localhost:8000`

-**!!!Before deploying replace the contents of src/frontend/public/imprint.txt with you imprint!!!**
+**!!!
+Before deploying replace the contents of src/frontend/public/imprint.txt with you imprint !!!**
+**HTTPS is required for the app to be downloaded and the camera to work.**

 ## 📁 Project Structure
 ```